SAP-archive/cloud-espm-v2/README.md

 #### 5.Deploy the application on local Cloud Runtime

-i)Run the application in HCP Java Web Tomcat 8 Server
+i)Run the application in BTP Java Web Tomcat 8 Server

 - Right click on the web project in ESPM > and choose the Run on Server option